 - Similar to most other family law firms, our firm bills its clients based upon the time involved in the case.
 Thus, whatever you can do as part of our partnership that limits our time the better.

 - We have found that the more information that you provide early on equals less attorney and paralegal time necessary to “put your case together”.
 It will generally be more expensive if you “piece meal” the information to the attorney or paralegal.

 - Be honest up front.
 This keeps us from going down the wrong path.
-If you have skeletons, we can usually work with them.
+If you have “skeletons in your closet”, we can usually work with them.
 The worse thing is to spend a lot of money and then have your attorney surprised with significant facts he/she did not know about.

 - Consider emailing your questions or relevant information as opposed to calling the attorney and trying to convey the information by telephone.
 If you call the office every time that you want to talk to the attorney, the attorney may feel that he/she must review your file to properly respond to your inquiries.
 If you email your questions, the attorney may be able to respond to you without reviewing your file, or at the very least will be more prepared if the attorney needs to speak with you in person.

 - Promptly respond to requests for information and documentation from the attorney or paralegal.
 This will save the time involved with following up with you or attempting to figure out the missing information and documentation.